UyiDEV/website/README.md

 5. Under the network settings, enable **HTTP** and **HTTPS** traffic from the internet.
 6. Click **Launch Instance**, and your instance will be up and running.

-## Part 2: Installing Apache2 Web Server
+## Step 2: Installing Apache2 Web Server

 1. SSH into your instance using your preferred terminal, whether it’s **Gitbash**, **Visual Studio Code**, or **Termius**.
 Your instance should now be connected.